Image: "Impetigo" by James Heilman, MD is licensed under CC BY-SA 3.0. Link to the source.

 1. Topical Antibiotics

-- Fusidic Acid Cream: Applied three times daily to the affected area, fusidic acid is effective for mild to moderate cases of non-bullous impetigo.
+- Fusidic Acid 2% Cream: Applied three times daily for 7 days to the affected area.
+Effective for mild to moderate cases of non-bullous impetigo.

 2. Oral Antibiotics

-- Flucloxacillin: The first-line oral antibiotic for more extensive or bullous impetigo.
-It is effective against Staphylococcus aureus and Streptococcus pyogenes.
+- Flucloxacillin: First-line oral antibiotic for extensive or bullous impetigo.
+Dosage depends on age and severity.
 Typically prescribed for 7 days.

 - Erythromycin or Clarithromycin: Alternatives for patients allergic to penicillin.